-Data from monitors with the ability to transmit data will be checked automatically by the data loggerAQview15.
-Data from those instruments with sticking (i.e., repeating) values, extreme low or high values, or extreme hourly changes will be markedflagged.
-The District will work with an EPA null data qualifier code.
-DataCARB to develop parameters such as the maximum concentration and repeating values that arecan be used to automatically marked will be reviewed by staff flag data in Level II and III reviews as described above the AQview system.
+Data from monitors with the ability to transmit data will be checked automatically by AQview15.
+Data from those instruments with repeating values, extreme low or high values, or extreme hourly changes will be flagged.
+The District will work with CARB to develop parameters such as the maximum concentration and repeating values that can be used to automatically flag data in the AQview system.
 An explanation of those values will be made available when the process is implemented.

-15 The MA200 aethalometers used in Phase 2 of the monitoring will require a manual transfer of the data collected by the instruents instruments.
+15 The MA200 aethalometers used in Phase 2 of the monitoring will require a manual transfer of the data collected by the instruments.
 That manually collected data will be collected when sampling media are changed for the MiniVol and Summa canister, which collect samples once every six days.

-Laboratory Data Review The District will handle VOC, carbonyl, and speciated particulate sampling equipment and data in accordance with EPA, CARB, and District guidelines and the contracted laboratory's QAPP and SOPs.
+Laboratory Data Review The District will handle VOC, carbonyl, and speciated particulate sampling equipment and data in accordance with District guidelines and the contracted laboratory's QAPP and SOPs.